aviv-sass/My-Portfolio/README.md

 Welcome to my portfolio!
 This repository showcases a collection of my work, both personal and academic projects.
 Here's what you'll find:

 ## [Academic Projects](./Academic-Projects)
 A comprehensive overview of my academic journey, including coursework, assignments, projects, and notes from different subjects and courses I've studied.
-[Browse the academic work](./Academic).
+[Browse the academic project here](./Academic-Projects).

 ## [Personal Projects](./Personal-Projects)
 A variety of projects that I've undertaken in my free time, exploring different areas of technology, creativity, and innovation.
-[Explore the projects](./Personal-Projects).
+[Explore the personal projects here](./Personal-Projects).

 ### About Me